top of page

 What kind of impact has Project Yet made on young adults 18 – 24 years old?

 We asked Cooper Duncan who has been involved in Project Yet since he was 18 years old.
-Now at 21, Cooper serves as a young adult member of our Board of Directors and will be the day-to-day manager of the new PY House.
+Now at 21, Cooper serves as a young adult member of our Board of Directors and was the first participant to move into the Project Yet house.
+He is also serving in the role of house manager.

 HERE IS HOW YOU CAN HELP